Cryptoverse: Bitcoin defies its doubters in 2023

 Bitcoin has bounced pluckily in the face of depressed crypto prices, low trading volumes and tough economic conditions.
 It even found a second wind in October following a summer slump.

-"We've had a nice recovery, but we're just in the cusp of the new cycle," said Kevin Koh, co-founder and managing partner at investment firm Spartan Group.
+"We've had a nice recovery, but we're just in the cusp of the new cycle," said Kelvin Koh, co-founder and managing partner at investment firm Spartan Group.

 Indeed, 2023 has been a surprisingly good year for bitcoin.